aidanrogers02/Google_Data_Analytics_Capstone_Cyclistic/README.md

 Now it was on to another truly exciting part of the anaylsis, the share phase.
 The share phase is where I got to get together my findings and they them out in an organized and easily understood manner to answer the business task and present my findings to stakeholders.
 I put my most crucial and intriguing findings into a PowerPoint along with the data story and recommendations I have to answer the guiding question.

-(You can find the PowerPoint in the repository and a Google Slides version of it at the top of this page)
+(You can find the PowerPoint in the repository and a [Google Slides](https://docs.google.com/presentation/d/1MVj_kx36tiJQDnXq00ywdDfrCvHLlRdH/edit?usp=sharing&ouid=105273385533473543058&rtpof=true&sd=true) version of it at the top of this page and here)

 The most important trends I found in the data that relate to the question of "How do annual members and casual riders use Cyclistic bikes differently?" were that:
 1. Casual riders tend to ride Cyclistic bikes much more on the afternoons and for much longer on average than members